ogspiderx/Lila-v1/replit.md

 ## Overview

 This is a full-stack real-time chat application built with React, Express, and WebSockets.
-The application provides a modern chat interface with instant messaging capabilities, typing indicators, and user authentication.
+The application provides a modern chat interface with instant messaging capabilities, typing indicators, message replies, and user authentication.
 It features a clean, responsive design using shadcn/ui components and Tailwind CSS.

 ## User Preferences